Is there a (Pseudo)Scalar at 95 GeV?: Interpreting the excesses

 For Type I, $\epsilon_K$ and $B_s \rightarrow \mu\mu$ are the most constraining limits.
 The two giving similar constraints for moderate mixing angles or in the lower part of the mass range, while the latter dominates at large mixing angles and mediator masses.

-For Type X, the $\epsilon_K$ limit is the same as for Type I, but $B_s \rightarrow \mu\mu$ gets suppressed at large mixing and masses.
+For Type X, the $\epsilon_K$ limit is the same as for Type I, but $B_s \rightarrow \mu\mu$ is suppressed at large mixing and masses.
 This is the reverse of the constraints for Type I: the limits are now comparable at small mixing and in the low mass range, while the $\epsilon_K$ limit dominates over the $B_s \rightarrow \mu\mu$ one for large mixing or masses.

-For Type II, the $b \rightarrow s\gamma$ constraints dominate at very low masses, but are otherwise very suppressed compared to the other ones.
+For Type II, the $b \rightarrow s\gamma$ constraint dominates at very low masses, but is otherwise very suppressed compared to the other ones.
 As in Type I and X, $\epsilon_K$ and $B_s \rightarrow \mu\mu$ once again provide the most constraining limits, with the latter giving slightly more stringent constraints for all mixing angles and in the whole mass range considered.

-Finally, Type Y is similar to type X, with $\epsilon_K$ and $B_s \rightarrow \mu\mu$ giving similar constraints at small mixing angles and/or in the lower end of the mass range. $B_s \rightarrow \mu\mu$ becomes suppressed at large mass and/or mixing, resulting in $\epsilon_K$ being the dominant constraint in all cases.
+Finally, Type Y is similar to type X, with $\epsilon_K$ and $B_s \rightarrow \mu\mu$ giving similar constraints at small mixing angles and/or in the lower end of the mass range. $B_s \rightarrow \mu\mu$ is suppressed at large mass and/or mixing, resulting in $\epsilon_K$ being the dominant constraint in all cases.